canonical/hotsos/doc/source/contrib/language_ref/internals.rst

 LogicalGroupings
 ----------------

-The propertree library provides a way for properties to make a decision based on a group of items where the group may be a single item, list of items, one or more groups or a list of groups of items organised by logical operator that will be used to determine their collective result.
-For example:
+The `propertree <https://github.com/dosaboy/propertree>`_ library has native support for using logical operators both to group properties as well as grouping property contents.
+This provides a way for properties to make a decision based on a group of items where the group may be a single item, list of items, one or more groups or a list of groups of items organised by logical operator that will be used to determine their collective result.
+For
+example:

 .. code-block:: yaml